hyf0/sicp-javascript-zh/chapter1.1.md

 const size = 2;
 ```

-causes the interpreter to associate the value 2 with the name size.
+causes the interpreter to associate the value 2 with the name **size**.
 The purpose of the constant declaration is to create this association, and not to compute a particular value as for expression statements.
 The JavaScript specification demands that the special value undefined shall be the result of evaluating such constant declarations.

-Once the name size has been associated with the number 2, we can refer to the value 2 by name as in
+Once the name **size** has been associated with the number 2, we can refer to the value 2 by name as in

 ```js
 size